lennard134/TicketToRideLAMAS/index.md

 ### End-game
 The game can be ended in three ways:
 * When an agent has claimed a connection, and it has left only two trains, every agent has only one turn left;
-* When an agent accomplished all destination cards;
+* When an agent accomplished all route cards;
 * When all agents 'announced' in subsequent turns that they cannot claim any routes anymore.

 ## Findings